Rainicorns/cra-template-flowfact-detail-widget/README.md

 The project supports both javascript and typescript out of the box.

 Before you can start coding:
-1. Initialize your widget configuration with your API User Token and Schema ID
+1. Initialize your widget configuration with your API User Token and Schema

     `yarn ffinit --apiUserToken=d41b9ff6-c221-4e7e-83af-5c757991372b --schema=contacts`